-Seattle names recipients of $80 million in affordable-housing investments using JumpStart tax revenue
+Seattle names recipients of $80M in affordable-housing investments using JumpStart tax revenue

 The tax, passed by the council in 2020, requires businesses that spend at least $7 million on payroll annually to pay between 0.7% and 2.4% on salaries and wages paid to Seattle employees who make at least $150,000 per year.

-In 2021, the JumpStart was estimated to bring the city $200 million, but actually created about $231 million in new revenue.
+In 2021, the JumpStart was estimated to bring the city $200 million, but it actually created about $231 million in new revenue.

 Mosqueda described the feeling of naming funding recipients — after staving off a two-year legal challenge to the tax from the Seattle Metropolitan Chamber of Commerce in the same week — as “breathless.”